Subscribers API

 ## Upsert Request Shape

 The public API uses snake_case field names.
-Keep your request body close to the OpenAPI schema rather than copying internal app names or database column names.
+Match your request body to the OpenAPI schema instead of copying internal app names or database column names.

 At minimum, send an email address.
-Add optional values only when your source system knows them.
-If a field is unknown, leave it out instead of sending empty placeholder data.
+Add optional fields only when your source system knows the field values.
+If a field value is unknown, leave the field out instead of sending an empty placeholder.

-`new_tags` is useful when the source system owns labels that may not exist in Mailrith yet.
-Existing tag IDs are useful when the integration has already mapped source labels to Mailrith tags.
+Use `new_tags` when the source system owns labels that may not exist in Mailrith yet.
+Use existing tag IDs when the integration has already mapped source labels to Mailrith tags.

 **Upsert Example**